KnpLabs/KnpMenuBundle/Resources/doc/02-Integrate-With-Symfony.markdown

 Using menus with Symfony2
 =========================

-The core menu classes of the MenuBundle, `Bundle\MenuBundle\Menu` and `Bundle\MenuBundle\MenuItem`, are perfectly decoupled from Symfony2 and can be used in any PHP 5.3 project.
+The core menu classes of the MenuBundle, `Knplabs\MenuBundle\Menu` and `Knplabs\MenuBundle\MenuItem`, are perfectly decoupled from Symfony2 and can be used in any PHP 5.3 project.

 This bundle also provides several classes that ease the integration of